15Ayush/Face-mask-detection/README.md

 pixel of the image.
 In our case the labels are either face or non-face.
 Semantic segmentation is thus used to separate out the face by classifying each pixel of the image as face or background.
-Also, most of the widely used face detection algorithms tend to focus on the detection of frontal faces
+Also, most of the widely used face detection algorithms tend to focus on the detection of frontal faces.

 After the breakout of the worldwide pandemic COVID-19, there arises a severe